blookot/agent-builder-demo/README.md

 Here, you may leave the 4 pre-selected tools that will let the agent query Elasticsearch, and select the 2 tools we created.
 Finally, click "Save" in the bottom bar.

+### Use case 2 : Business Analyst

+We are going to create a Business Analyst agent which is dedicated to analyze the eCommerce orders to business audience using out of the box tools provided by Elastic.

+#### Setup the tools

+No Tools needed, elastic already provided the necessary tools :-)

+#### Configure the Business Analyst agent

+Now that we have our tools, we will configure our agent that will rely on these tools.

+Go back to the [Agents app](http://localhost:5601/app/agent_builder), click "Agents" at the bottow left and click "New agent".

+Enter:

+* Agent ID: `business_analytics`
+* Custom instructions: copy the instructions [provided here](./business-agent-instructions.txt) to have it run in French
+* Labels: `business`
+* Display name: something creative like `Business Analyst`
+* Display description: `Hello !
+I'm here to help you understand and analyze the data from your eCommerce data.
+Ask me any type of business questions, I will answer them `

+Then scroll back up and click on the second tab "Tools".

+Here, in addition to the 4 pre-selected tools that will let the agent query Elasticsearch, select the following ootb tools provided by elastic
+* `platform.core.generate_esql`
+* `platform.core.execute_esql`
+* `platform.core.index_explorer`
+* `platform.core.create_visualization`

+Finally, click "Save" in the bottom bar.

 ## Chat time!

 ### Using Kibana UI

+#### Use case 1 : SRE Analyst

 When you hover the "Logs investigator" line, you can click the little "chat" icon to start a conversation.
 Alternatively, you may go back to [Agent Builder](http://localhost:5601/app/agent_builder), make sure the "Logs investigator" agent is selected and start a conversation.